electricimp/W3W/readme.md

 ## Library Usage

-THe W3W library is implemented as a Squirrel table.
+The W3W library is implemented as a Squirrel table.
 As such, it has no constructor, but you will need to call its *init()* function in order to set both your W3W API key and the callback through which the library communicates with your application.
 You must call *init()* before calling any other W3W function.

 ### The Callback